All about Culture Night

 Can you ride an electric scooter to the city center on Culture Night?

-People are strongly encouraged to use the environmentally friendly mode of transportation that electric scooters offer to get to and from the city center on Culture Night.
+People are strongly encouraged to use electric scooters, an environmentally friendly mode of transportation to get to and from the city center on Culture Night.

 • At Tjarnargata 4 (Parking at Iceland University's Lottery)